-Textiles and tagliatelle in Liverpool
+Textiles and Tagliatelle in Liverpool

 On Saturday I was in Liverpool for a pasta-making course, run by friends of ours at ‘Flour Will Fly’ (you can find them on Facebook and Instagram as @FlourWillFly).